lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 **Off-chain**, we rework the exit-ordering logic so it selects both which validators to exit and the withdrawal amount per validator.
 This adds support for **partial withdrawal requests** — preferring PWRs against `0x02` validators and falling back to FWRs where PWRs are not applicable — and for **Active Rebalancing**: additional, rate-limited exits against CMv2 operators whose `currentStake` exceeds their `targetStake`, moving the module toward its target distribution.

-This redesign also removes components made redundant by the new flow: late-exit penalties and proofs to trigger full withdrawal requests.
+This redesign also removes two mechanisms of the Triggerable Withdrawals framework ([LIP-30](lip-30.md)) that the new flow makes redundant: exit delay verification with late-exit penalties, and exit requests hash delivery via EasyTrack.

 ## Motivation